Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Impact of Mt Pinatubo Volcanic Eruption

 Unlike the clear signal of volcanic impact on stratospheric AOD data, the impact on surface temperature is visually indiscernible, as observed in Figure \ref{fig:raw_data}.
 Indeed, the impact was too subtle to be detected when we applied our method to the gridded temperature data as was done for AOD data.
-Due to the zonal feature of the stratospheric aerosols spreading, the impact of volcanic eruption on surface temperature is more noticeable in latitude bands, as mentioned in Section \ref{sec:data}.
-Consequently, we use zonal mean temperatures to trace the impact of eruption.The mechanism by which aerosols ejected into the lower stratosphere affect surface temperature is a complex process.
-Unlike AOD, we do not expect the volcanic impact on surface temperatures to diffuse from the event location \cite{robock1983circumglobal}.
+Due to the strong latitudinal, or zonal, trend of AOD, the impact of volcanic eruption on surface temperature is not as local as the observed impact on AOD.
+Changes in surface temperature following the eruption are more noticeable when aggregated by zonal bands, as mentioned in Section \ref{sec:data}.
+Consequently, we use zonal mean temperatures to trace the impact of the eruption.
+The mechanism behind how aerosols ejected into the lower stratosphere affect surface temperature is a complex process.
+Unlike AOD, we do not expect the volcanic impact on surface temperatures to diffuse from the event location \citep{robock1983circumglobal}.
 Thus, we negate the influence of the distance from $\mathbf{s_0}$ on $\tau_0(\bs)$ by setting $\boldsymbol{\beta} = 0$ in the mean of $\log(\boldsymbol{\Delta})$.
+For this data, $\bs_0$ is interpreted as the location corresponding to the smallest $\tau(\bs)$ estimate.

 Previous literature has found that the effect of the Mt.
 Pinatubo eruption on surface temperature mostly took place in the two-year period following the eruption \citep{robock1983circumglobal, self1993}.
 Therefore, we give $\tau_0$ an equal weight discrete uniform prior covering the months in the following two years and the last month in the data: $\{1991/06, 1991/07, \ldots 1993/06, 1995/12\}$.
 The last time point, $1995/12$, indicates the possibility that there is no observed changepoint at any of the locations.